-MX25U6435F is 64Mb bits serial Flash memory, which is configured as 8,388,608 x 8 internally.
+MX25U6473F is 64Mb bits Serial NOR Flash memory, which is configured as 8,388,608 x 8 internally.
 When it is in two or four I/O mode, the structure becomes 33,554,432 bits x 2 or 16,777,216 bits x 4.

-MX25U6435F feature a serial peripheral interface and software protocol allowing operation on a simple 3-wire bus while it is in single I/O mode.
+MX25U6473F features a serial peripheral interface and software protocol allowing operation on a simple 3-wire bus while it is in single I/O mode.
 The three bus signals are a clock input (SCLK), a serial data input (SI), and a serial data output (SO).
 Serial access to the device is enabled by CS# input.

-When it is in two I/O read mode, the SI pin and SO pin become SIO0 pin and SIO1 pin for address/dummy bits input and data output.
-When it is in four I/O read mode, the SI pin, SO pin, WP# pin and Reset# pin become SIO0 pin, SIO1 pin, SIO2 pin and SIO3 pin for address/dummy bits input and data output.
+When it is in two or four I/O read mode, the SI pin and SO pin become SIO0 pin and SIO1 pin for address/dummy bits input and data output

-The MX25U6435F MXSMIO® (Serial Multi I/O) provides sequential read operation on whole chip.
+The MX25U6473F MXSMIO[®] (Serial Multi I/O) provides sequential read operation on the whole chip.

-After program/erase command is issued, auto program/ erase algorithms which program/ erase and verify the specified page or sector/block locations will be executed.
-Program command is executed on byte basis, or page (256 bytes) basis, or word basis for erase command is executed on sector (4K-byte), block (32K-byte), or block (64K-byte), or whole chip basis.
+After program/erase command is issued, auto program/erase algorithms which program/erase and verify the specified page or sector/block locations will be executed.
+Program command is executed on byte basis, or page (256 bytes) basis, or word basis.
+Erase command is executed on 4K-byte sector, 32K-byte block, or 64K-byte block, or whole chip basis.